 Karengo Pesto is delicious as a spread or garnish with a variety of foods.

 We believe karengo should be a pantry staple – it’s a rich source of plant protein (the highest of all seaweeds), and rich in vitamins and nutrients essential for good health.
 It’s also extremely versatile in the kitchen because of the different flavours that can be enjoyed, depending on how it’s prepared.
-Re-hydrated karengo has a flavour similar to that of mild anchovy.
+Re-hydrated nori has a flavour similar to that of mild anchovy.
 When eaten dry (from the bag), it can take more of a mushroom flavour.
 If you are roasting it, use a low heat as it’s delicate and easy to burn.
-You can buy the leaves (wild harvested or farmed), flakes or seasoning from Pacific Harvest.
+You can buy the leaves (wild harvested or farmed), flakes from Pacific Harvest.

-2 tbsp each of Karengo flakes & granules
+2 tbsp each of Noir flakes

 3 shallots, minced